 \section{Abstract}

-The key to the proof-theoretical study of a logic is a cutfree proof calculus.
-Unfortunately there are many logics of interest lacking suitable proof calculi.
-The proof formalism of nested sequents was recently generalised to indexed nested sequents in order to yield cutfree proof calculi for extensions of the modal logic~K by Geach (Lemmon-Scott) axioms.
-The proofs of completeness and cut-elimination therein were semantical and intricate.
-Here we identify a subclass of the labelled sequent formalism and show that it corresponds to the indexed nested sequent formalism.
-This correspondence is then exploited to induce syntactic proofs for indexed nested sequents using the elegant existing proofs in the labelled sequent formalism.
-A larger goal of this work is to demonstrate how specialising existing proof-theoretical transformations (adapting these as required to remain within the subclass) is an alternative means of argument which can alleviate the need for independent proofs from `scratch' in each formalism.
-Moreover, such coercion can be used to induce new cutfree calculi.
-We demonstrate by presenting the first indexed nested sequent calculi for intermediate logics.
-Finally, we introduce a notion of duplicate subgraph using certain graph automorphisms---generalising the notion of contraction for labelled sequents whose underlying structure is more general than trees---yielding a normal form for derivations.
-We envisage that such notions might be employed in order to prove decidability of a logic using its restricted labelled calculus.
+The key to the proof-theoretic study of a logic is a proof calculus with a subformula property.
+Many different proof formalisms have been introduced (e.g. sequent, nested sequent, labelled sequent formalisms) in order to provide such calculi for the many logics of interest.
+The nested sequent formalism was recently generalised to indexed nested sequents in order to yield proof calculi with the subformula property for extensions of the modal logic~K by (Lemmon-Scott) Geach axioms.
+The proofs of completeness and cut-elimination therein were semantic and intricate.
+Here we show that derivations in the labelled sequent formalism whose sequents are `almost treelike' correspond exactly to indexed nested sequents.
+This correspondence is exploited to induce syntactic proofs for indexed nested sequent calculi making use of the elegant proofs that exist for the labelled sequent calculi.
+A larger goal of this work is to demonstrate how specialising existing proof-theoretic transformations alleviate the need for independent proofs in each formalism.
+Such coercion can also be used to induce new cutfree calculi.
+We employ this to present the first indexed nested sequent calculi for intermediate logics.